adityas1998/Sentiment-analysis-R/README.md

 # Sentiment-analysis-R
-Sentiment analysis performed on R
-Senteiment analysis of amazon reviews using libraires in R.
+Sentiment analysis of amazon reviews using libraires in R.